ChrissieFrankie/ChrissieFrankie/README.md

-i sawed off the legs of my standing desk, now it's a regular desk
+i sawed off the legs of my standing desk, now it's a regular desk without shitty internet cabling

 # Hi there 👋